nh-server/Kurisu/cogs/assistance-cmds/mset9crash.3ds.md

 If you are at Section II Step 5:

 You injected early.
-Force power off your 3DS, put the SD in your PC/tablet/phone, run the script and choose option 3 to remove MSET9.
+Force power off your 3DS, put the SD in your PC/tablet/phone, run the script, choose your model and version then choose option 3 to remove MSET9.
 Repeat Section II carefully.

 If you are at Section II Step 12: